 Java build tools in VS Code

-This document will give you an overview of how work with your Java build tools in Visual Studio Code.
-It covers the Maven for Java extension as well as other tools.
+This document is an overview of how to work with your Java build tools in Visual Studio Code.
+It covers the Maven for Java and Gradle for Java extensions as well as other tools.

 Exploring Maven project

 Once a Maven project is loaded, the extension will be activated and it will automatically scan for

 pom.xml files in your workspace and displays all Maven projects and their modules in the side bar.

 The Maven extension also supports searching Maven Central to resolve unknown types in your source code.
 You can do this by selecting the Resolve unknown type link shown on hover.